DNXL-UMK/temp_predict/README.md

 #### Results
 For the model result, our model kind of does pretty well.
 It achieves a mean squared error on the test set of 0.280 and a mean absolute error (MAE) of 98.38% accuracy on the test dataset.
 Error metrics indicate that the scaler and model tuning are good, but there's always room for improvement.
-Actually, before getting achieving good results, I take a closer look at the opimizer(SGD etc) ,various scalers(RobustScaler etc), model tuning( several hundred epoch and thousands of thousands neurons iterations, rip laptop 😭) to see what can be done to improve the model.
+Actually, before getting achieving good results, I take a closer look at the opimizer(SGD etc) ,various scalers(RobustScaler etc), model tuning( several hundred epoch and thousands of thousands neurons iterations) to see what can be done to improve the model.
 Is it always a good habit to revise the whole code.
 There is only 130 rows of temperature value prediction with 1 threshold value that differs with the actual value, as compared to the full rows of data which are 11293 (after subtracting 30 for the sequence length issue).📈

 Mean Squared Error: 0.2801887190633722